RockerMJ031/PR-UI/01. Admin Dashboard/Student Management Page/student-management-features.md

 - Queries CMS-7 for students matching the user's schoolID
 - Filters students with status "active" or "Activated"
 - Displays student management interface with:
-  - Student list in `studentList` repeater showing:
+  - Student list in `studentRepeater` repeater showing:
     - Student ID in `studentId`
 - Student name in `studentName`
 - Student email in `studentEmail`